bosonnetwork/Boson.Native/README.md

 ## Contribution

-We welcome contributions from passionate developers from open-source community who aspire to create a secure, decentralized communication platform and help expand the capabilities of Elastos Carrier to achieve wider adoption.
+We welcome contributions from passionate developers from open-source community who aspire to create a secure, decentralized communication platform and help expand the capabilities of Carrier to achieve wider adoption.

 ## Acknowledgments

-A sincere thank you goes out to all the projects that we rely on directly or indirectly, for their contributions to the development of Elastos Carrier Project.
+A sincere thank you goes out to all the projects that we rely on directly or indirectly, for their contributions to the development of Carrier Project.
 We value the collaborative nature of the open-source community and recognize the importance of working together to create innovative, reliable software solutions.

 ## License

-This project is licensed under the terms of the [MIT License](https://github.com/elastos/Elastos.Carrier.Native/blob/master/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/trinity-tech-io/Carrier.Native/blob/master/LICENSE).
 We believe that open-source licensing  promotes transparency, collaboration, and innovation, and we encourage others to contribute to the project in accordance with the terms of the license.